centrica-engineering/muon/docs/component-guidance/inputter.md

 - Clicking the functional icon on the Date should open the native datepicker calendar.
 - Textarea has a grab handle allowing the user to resize to view more of the text being entered but is  also scrollable.
 - Inputters default widths fit within the smallest viewport (320px wide)
 - By default inputter components stack in one column vertically and singly.
-- Radios and checkboxes are not selected by default leaving the choice to the user.
+- Radios and checkboxes are not selected by default leaving this choice to the user.

 ---